 Most epoxies and polyurethanes typically need at least 4 – 8 hours to cure between applications, resulting in significantly longer installation periods.

-MMA resins types are thermoplastics which achieve a chemical bond between each installation layer, resulting in a monolithic finish.
+MMA resin types are thermoplastics which achieve a chemical bond between each installation layer, resulting in a monolithic finish.
 In reality, each new layer chemically fuses to the previous layer (or existing subfloor) creating a virtually unbreakable bond.

 Epoxy and polyurethane resins are thermosetting and achieve only a mechanical bond between installation layers.
 In reality, each new layer ‘sticks’ to the previous layer (or existing subfloor).